 Neither takeover bid circulars nor directors' circulars filed in connection with takeover bids, nor management information circulars filed in connection with corporate transactions, are reviewed by securities regulators, though there is statutory civil liability for misrepresentations in those documents.
 If the consideration for a business combination includes the issuance of securities of the acquirer that are listed on a stock exchange, filings will need to be made with the appropriate stock exchange to obtain the necessary listing approvals.
 Fees will vary based on the stock exchange and the number of securities issued.
-In certain circumstances (for example, as described in question 3), an acquirer issuing securities as consideration for a takeover bid or other business combination may be required to obtain the approval of the acquirer's shareholders.
+In certain circumstances, an acquirer issuing securities as consideration for a takeover bid or other business combination may be required to obtain the approval of the acquirer's shareholders.